 Armand consigns merchandise (artwork) to the gallery and they pay him for merchandise they sell.
 He is not considered an Independent Contractor, nor is the gallery paying him money for “services”.
 The gallery is paying him for merchandise.
 Merchandise is considered an “Exception” to the IRS.
 The IRS does not require galleries or consignment shops to report payment for consigned merchandise to artists or other consignors---although the payment is taxable to the consignor.

 Let’s look at it like this…You purchase merchandise from Nordstrom, Safeway, Petco and Home Depot.
 At the end of the year, you don’t ask for their SSN (or Federal ID #) and issue a 1099-MISC!
 You’ve purchased merchandise---you haven’t employed them or hired them to perform a service.

 Don’t take my word for it.
 You can view this information on the IRS.gov website on this page:

-You will see the merchandise reference on the right side under “Exceptions”, 2nd bullet.
+You will see the merchandise reference on the left side under “Exceptions”, 2nd bullet.
 The Internet is riddled with misinformation about this subject.
 Please---get your facts from the IRS official website---not from accountants and bookkeepers who make their living by preparing your taxes.

 I don’t know why galleries and other consignees ask for this unnecessary information.Perhaps their CPA’s insist on it so they can make more money from their clients by creating needless paperwork.
 Maybe they’re just clueless.
 In any event, hang on to your SSN and only provide it when required by the IRS!